SarahSaadain/aDNA_Project_Data/TE_Analysis/Notes.md

 # Analysis of gaps by species accross individuals

-To check mathces accross individuals, I want to compare all gaps with each other.
+To check matches accross individuals, I want to compare all gaps with each other.

 Run [run_combine_gaps_fasta_per_species.py](run_combine_gaps_fasta_per_species.py) to collect all gaps fasta files and combine them by species.
 During combining the individual ID/name is added to the sequence header.